mrmazakblu/split_updata.pl/README.md

 To extract execute:
 ```
-Need perl installed and have perl linled in system path.
+Need perl installed and have perl listed in system path.
 Or call perl first

 chmod +x splitupdate